surfer190/fixes/docs/docker/docker-portainer-build-invalid-reference-format.md

 The problem was that this docker compose was structured for development - ie. it relied on the code being local and building the image.

-When you deploy to production there is nothing to build only an image to pull and set commands or env variabled.
+When you deploy to production there is not a bound mount volume to build.
+There shoould only be an image that is already in your registry to pull and set commands or env variables.

 So I change the `docker-compose.yml` from: